At Caleb Roberts, we define an unoccupied ‘private home’ as:

 - Is the electricity, gas and water turned off at the mains, is the water system drained or central heating left on a constant temperature?

-These questions help us to paint a picture, enabling our underwriters to determine the level of risk associated with the property, and underwrite it accordingly.
+These questions help us to paint a picture, enabling the underwriters to determine the level of risk associated with the property, and underwrite it accordingly.

 Mitigating the risk